 💡 Arsum builds custom AI automation solutions tailored to your business needs.

 Custom AI development is not the right answer for every ecommerce store.
-A Shopify merchant doing $2M/year in revenue can get real lift from off-the-shelf tools.
+Many merchants can get real lift from off-the-shelf tools before they need custom work.
 The inflection points that shift the calculus:

 Scale.
-When a 1% conversion improvement generates meaningful revenue, the ROI math changes.
-A $20M revenue store with 3M monthly visitors has enough volume that custom recommendation logic, trained on proprietary customer data, outperforms any generic model.
+Once a small conversion improvement creates meaningful revenue impact, the ROI math changes.
+At that stage, custom recommendation logic trained on proprietary customer data can start to outperform a generic model.
 Understanding what custom AI development costs is the starting point for this analysis.

 Proprietary data.
 Off-the-shelf tools train on aggregated behavior across their entire customer base.
 If your customer base has distinctive buying patterns – B2B buyers, subscription cohorts, niche product categories – a model trained exclusively on your data will outperform one trained on everyone else’s.